 Building work on the new Sands End Arts and Community Centre

-Building work is underway on the new Sands End Arts and Community Centre.
+Building work is finished for the new Sands End Arts and Community Centre.

-The brand new centre will be built in and around the currently disused Clancarty Lodge in South Park, Fulham.
+The brand new centre has been built in and around the currently disused Clancarty Lodge in South Park, Fulham.

-It will provide a new community resource to replace the former centre in Broughton Road, with building work scheduled to be completed this year.
+It will provide a new community resource to replace the former centre in Broughton Road.

 It was built at no cost to local taxpayers after H&F Council and local residents worked together to secure funding from Thames Tideway and Chelsea FC.